November 11, 2024

 My LinkedIn 30-Day Free Trial

 I tried LinkedIn Premium for 30 days and chose the Premium Business plan.
-Seeing the gold premium icon beside my name was cool.
+It was fantastic to see the gold premium icon beside my name.
 Additionally, I could see who viewed me in the last 90 days and how they found me, for example, on the homepage or through a connection.

 LinkedIn Premium Discount